espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - The value of TTL in the message is greater than 1.

-2.13 If a message is segmented into several segments, should the other Relay nodes just relay when one of these segments is received or wait until the message is received completely?
+2.13 If a Message Is Segmented into Several Segments, Should the Other Relay Nodes Just Relay When One of These Segments Is Received or Wait Until the Message Is Received Completely?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Relay nodes will forward segments when one of them are received rather than keeping waiting until all the segments are received.

-2.14 What is the principle of reducing power consumption using :ref:`Low Power <ble-mesh-terminology-features>` feature?
+2.14 What Is the Principle of Reducing Power Consumption Using :ref:`Low Power <ble-mesh-terminology-Features>` Feature?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - When the radio is turned on for listening, the device is consuming energy.
 When low power feature of the node is enabled, it will turn off its radio in the most of the time.